Bobsheng1998/malaysia-tourism-dashboard/README.md

-# malaysia-tourism-dashboard
+# Malaysia Tourism Dashboard
 Tourism arrivals dashboard analysis for Malaysia (Tableau Public + insights).

 ## Overview
-Analyzing Malaysia's **tourist arrivals performance by country and seasonality**, with a focus on monitoring progress ahead of **Visit Malaysia Year 2026.
+Analyzing Malaysia's **tourist arrivals performance by country and seasonality**, with a focus on monitoring progress ahead of **Visit Malaysia Year 2026**.
 Tracking arrivals is important to understand both the **market structure** and **flow of tourists**, helping policymakers and industry players evaluate performance against targets.

----

 ## Data Source
 - **Tourism Malaysia** official data

----

 ## Features
 - **Overview Dashboard**